-Genesys Widgets provide for an easy integration with Web Engagement (which will become Genesys Engagement Manager in the 9.0 release), allowing you to proactively serve these widgets to your web-based customers.
+Genesys Widgets provide for an easy integration with Web Engagement, allowing you to proactively serve these widgets to your web-based customers.

 Although the deprecated APIs and widgets will be supported for the life of the 8.5 release of Web Engagement, Genesys recommends that you move as soon as you can to the new APIs and to Genesys Widgets to ensure that your functionality is not affected when you migrate to the 9.0 release.